PowerBagel911/COS20031-Database-Design-Project/README.md

 3. Add your secrets in the Streamlit Cloud dashboard:
    - Go to your app settings
    - Navigate to the "Secrets" section
-   - Add the same configuration from your local secrets.toml file:
+   - Add your configuration with actual values:
      ```toml
      # Database Configuration
      DB_HOST = "your-db-host"